polkadot-developers/polkadot-docs/develop/parachain-devs/parachain-maintenance/runtime-upgrades.md

 | `impl_version`        | The version of the implementation of the specification.
 Nodes can ignore this.
 It is only used to indicate that the code is different.
 As long as the `authoring_version` and the `spec_version` are the same, the code itself might have changed, but the native and WebAssembly binaries do the same thing.
 In general, only non-logic-breaking optimizations would result in a change of the `impl_version`.                                                                                                                                                                                                    |
 | `transaction_version` | The version of the interface for handling transactions.
 This parameter can be useful to synchronize firmware updates for hardware wallets or other signing devices to verify that runtime transactions are valid.
 The parameter allows hardware wallets to know which transactions they can safely sign.
 This number must be bumped if there is a change in the index of the pallets in the `construct_runtime!` macro or if there are any changes to dispatchable functions, such as the number of parameters or parameter types.
 If this number is updated, then the `spec_version` must also be updated. |
 | `apis`                | A list of supported [runtime APIs](https://paritytech.github.io/polkadot-sdk/master/sp_api/macro.impl_runtime_apis.html){target=_blank} along with their versions.                                                                                                                                                                                                                                                                                                                                                                                                                                                            |

-The executor that the native runtime has the same consensus-driven logic as the WebAssembly before it chooses to execute it.
-However, because the runtime versioning is set manually, the executor can still make inappropriate decisions if the runtime version is misrepresented.
+The executor follows the same consensus-driven logic for both the native runtime and the WebAssembly runtime before deciding which to execute.
+However, since runtime versioning is manually set, there is a risk that the executor could make incorrect decisions if the runtime version is misrepresented or incorrectly defined.

 ## Accessing the runtime version